 CHESTER, Pa. – It took a 17-year-old unsigned player to lead the Philadelphia Union past a top-tier English Premier League club.

-In front of 18,582 fans at PPL Park on Wednesday night, Christian Hernandez, the Union’s U-17/18 Academy Player of the Year, scored the only goal to lift Philly past Everton F.C., 1-0, in a high-profile international exhibition.
+In front of a sellout crowd of 18,582 fans at PPL Park on Wednesday night, Christian Hernandez, U.S. Soccer's U-17/18 Development Academy Player of the Year, scored the only goal to lift Philly past Everton F.C., 1-0, in a high-profile international exhibition.

 Hernandez, a midfielder, entered the game in the 71st minute and fired a left-footed shot into the back of the net after Everton failed to clear the ball out of the box in the 87th minute.

 Fellow academy star Jimmy McLaughlin also gave the Union a spark as a second-half sub, as did teenage rookie Zach Pfeffer, whose initial shot from point-blank range was stopped before Hernandez pounced on the clearance attempt.

 Although the game didn’t count toward the MLS standings, Union fans were still energetic watching their exciting young players, even with the absence of Everton starting goalkeeper Tim Howard, a star on the United States Senior Men’s National team, who did not make the trip with Everton.